Energy Policy & Costs

 Record gas prices — still can't match utility premium

-MA gasoline hit $3.98/gal — the highest in 15 years.
-Outrage was nationwide.
-Yet the utility mandate premium that year was already larger than the gasoline overspend.
+MA gasoline hit $3.98/gal.
+Yet the utility mandate premium was already larger.

 2025